spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/02-build-content-bundle.md

 - An Edge Native cluster profile.
 Refer to [Create Edge Native Cluster Profile](/clusters/edge/site-deployment/model-profile) guide to learn how to create an Edge Native cluster profile.
 You may also have other add-on profiles that you wish to attach to your cluster.

-- Content tags in your profiles highlighting the exact location of container images to be downloaded
+- Content tags in your profiles highlight the exact location of container images to be downloaded.

 # Create Content Bundle